 You should not book any airfare/hotel until your Brazil visa is approved.
-For the visa application, there are a couple ways you can print a flight itinerary and hotel booking without actually booking airfare/hotel.
-Copa Airlines and American Airways lets you hold and save a flight itinerary.
+For the visa application, there are a couple of ways you can print a flight itinerary and hotel booking without actually booking airfare/hotel.
+Copa Airlines and American Airways let you hold and save a flight itinerary.

-Alternatively, websites like Orbitz lets you cancel an airline ticket within one day of booking by 10 pm CST.
-For hotel, book a hotel with “refundable” or “pay at check-in” option.
+Alternatively, websites like Orbitz let you cancel an airline ticket within one day of booking by 10 pm CST.
+For hotels, book a hotel with a “refundable” or “pay at check-in” option.
 Take the print of the hotel booking for your visa application and cancel the booking later.